Sigh of relief: new breathing strategy may cut lung risks after heart surgery

 Summary

-This study tests whether adding occasional deep sighs to standard breathing machine settings can reduce serious lung complications in the week after heart surgery.
-About 686 adults having planned heart surgery will be randomly assigned to either the sigh method or usual care.
-The goal is to see if this simple change lowers the need for extra breathing support or prevents pneumonia.
+This study tests whether adding occasional deep sighs to standard breathing machine settings can reduce serious lung complications in the first week after heart surgery.
+About 686 adults having planned heart surgery will be randomly assigned to either the sigh strategy or usual care.
+The goal is to see if this simple change lowers the risk of issues like pneumonia or the need for extra breathing support.

 Get updates